Guided Rome Walking Tour (locations listed)

 After Apritivo, we will need to make our way back to the car.
 Want to avoid the 30 minute walk?
 We can take the Metro from the Metro (Subway) station near the Spanish Steps & be let out directly in front of the Colosseum!
 Rome’s Transit system is clean, beautiful, and safe.
 This can be a great way to catch your breath before your dinner reservation.

-the day will start at 10:30AM, We will depart Rome promptly at 5:30PM
+day tours will start at 10:30AM, We will at 5:30PM

 Pricing